will2400/hw0/README.md

     sudo apt-get install <packagename1 packagename2 ...>

-Make sure you have the following packages:
+Use this command to install the following packages:

+* postgresql-9.3
+* sqlite3

+*

 * python2.7
 * python-pip